On this page

 Gifts of money

 Financial support is always welcome.
-Please refer to the Give to the Library page for further information on monetary gifts.
+Please refer to Library Advancement: Support the SFU Library for further information on monetary gifts.

 The SFU Library is committed to enhancing its special collections in a manner which supports the teaching, learning and research needs of the University.
 Donations of rare or unique materials suitable for the Library's Special Collections and Rare Books Division form an important addition to the Library’s collections and contribute greatly to its richness and individuality.
 The Library welcomes inquiries from prospective donors wishing to donate materials that meet the following criteria.